Great Lakes - PGDM & PGPM Admissions 2026

 Instead of jumping between topics, dedicate practice sessions to one topic at a time.
 Solve at least 20–30 questions from the same topic in one go.
 This builds topic mastery and ensures repeated CAT question types become automatic to solve.

-Maintain a quick-reference formula notebook.
+Maintain a quick-reference CAT 2025 formula sheet.
 Revise it at least twice a week and immediately apply shortcuts while solving.
 This habit makes you faster in CAT Quantitative Aptitude, especially for time-consuming topics like Algebra and Geometry.

 For RC, practise skimming, scanning, and quickly identifying keywords.
 For puzzles in DILR, use grid-based solving and elimination techniques to cut down on unnecessary work.
 These strategies will make repeated CAT question formats easier and quicker to crack.